dudymas/cloud-nix/docs/geodesix/six-page-discussion.md

 ## Geodesic

-Let's finish off with the Geodesic introduction docs:
+Let's continue with the Geodesic introduction docs:
 >Geodesic is the fastest way to get up and running with a rock solid, production grade cloud platform built entirely from Open Source technologies.

 >It’s a swiss army knife for creating and building consistent platforms to be shared across a team environment.